centrifuge/sdk/README.md

 ## Investments

-Investments for a pool are done via vaults.
-Vaults can be deployed for a tranche on any supported chain for any supported currency.
+Investments for a pool are done via [ERC-7540 Tokenized Vaults](https://eips.ethereum.org/EIPS/eip-7540).
+Vaults can be deployed for a tranche on any supported network, for any supported currency

 Retrieve a vault by querying it from the Pool: